 What is market sentiment?

 When referring to almost any asset market, you will hear it referred to by one of two terms: bull market or bear market.
 These are the two most common ways of characterising market sentiment.
 Sustained uptrends characterise bull markets, whereas bear markets are known for long-term downtrends.
 Historically, market sentiment has been observed to be a cyclical occurrence (Figure 1).

 If you’re getting into asset purchasing at any level, you will want to understand what market you are buying into.
 Bull markets require a different mindset and buying attitude than bear markets.
 The most important part is understanding the market and tailoring your investing approach depending on the market sentiment.

 Did You Know?

 In Behavioural Finance, ‘herd mentality’ refers to investors’ tendency to follow and copy what other people are doing.
 Actions classed as ‘herd mentality’ are often triggered by emotion and instinct, rather than people conducting their own independent analysis.
 This is considered to be one of the reasons why the cryptocurrency market experiences higher levels of volatility.

 How to measure market sentiment?

-Measuring market sentiment can prove to be difficult.
+Measuring market sentiment can prove to be complicated.
 It is typically measured by observing the views and actions of the investor population.

 There are many different ways you can capture cryptocurrency market sentiment.
-There are a number of tools like LunarCrush that assign a score out of several different cryptocurrencies based on their social sentiment.
+Several tools like LunarCrush assign a score out of several different cryptocurrencies based on their social sentiment.
 Alternatively, many investors use the cryptocurrency Fear and Greed Index to gauge market sentiment.
-This refers to a computer-generated score between 0 and 100 that is based off a number of indicators that helps measure the levels of psychological stability (or instability) within the market.
+This refers to a computer-generated score between 0 and 100 based on several indicators that help measure the levels of psychological stability (or instability) within the market.

 What is a bull market?